How the php engine works internally

 On web servers PHP is normally used with PHP-FPM, which brings amazing scaling capabilities to it.
+PHP 7.4 also brought a preloading feature, that is capable of parsing php files into Opcodes while FPM service is being lifted.

 So... what is PHP?